 Today I’d like to highlight fellow physician finance bloggers who made the choice to reduce their clinical burden early in their careers.
 They have pulpits of varying sizes and differing motives for cutting back their clinical load far earlier than was historically the case.
 By setting public examples of unconventional career paths in medicine, I’d argue they bring us closer to a tipping point when the most talented physicians select jobs based on how the position suits work-life balance.

 B.C.
-Krygowski is part of a dual-physician household with kids whose collective educational debts once totaled $750,000!
+Krygowski is part of a dual-doc household with kids whose collective educational debts once totaled $750,000!
 Despite facing this large handicap out of the starting gate, a decade and a half later she and her husband have both gone to part-time work in order to prioritize their family and marriage over their careers.
 Her story is compelling, and the long journey that resulted in both spouses going part-time is well worth the read.

 Cory Fawcett MD is a general surgeon who has written of the unique challenges that surgeons face in trying to go part-time.
 His solution was to leave his practice and spend the final three years of his career in locums positions in underserved rural areas.
 This creative solution allowed him the ability to control the amount of time he was working and schedule protected time off for recreational travel and family time, something a surgeon in private practice might otherwise have great difficulty in accomplishing.
 For those whose specialty is all or none, and whose personal circumstances permit (empty nesters come to mind) locums work offers a viable solution.